Livepool-io/dall-3/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Layout

+### AI Services

+The AI services and API calls to the _AI gateway_ can be found in `lib/aiServices.ts`

+To connect this app to your gateway, modify the `GATEWAY_URL`in this file.

+### Web3

+This project uses Wagmi to fetch the gateway's remaining balance on the `TicketBroker`

 ## Learn More